 - Heat large skillet over medium heat.
 Add chopped bacon and cook until browned.
 Remove bacon and set aside.
 Discard all but 1 tablespoon bacon fat.
 Return pan to heat.
 Add sliced mushrooms and cook 3 minutes, stirring frequently.
 Add bell peppers and cook 1 minute.
 Make a well in the center and add shrimp.
 Cook shrimp until firm and opaque, about 3-4 minutes.
 Add the bacon back to the pan and stir all together.
 Remove toppings from heat and set aside.

 - Heat stock in a saucepan over medium heat until simmering, but not boiling.

 - Heat a large skillet over medium heat.
-Add 1 tbsp olive oil.
-When oil is hot, add onion and garlic.
+Add 1 tablespoon olive oil.
+When the oil is hot, add onion and garlic.
 Saute until onions are softened, about 4 minutes.
 Add pasta and toast until golden brown, about 5 minutes.
 Add stock, 1 cup at a time, stirring constantly until the stock has been almost all absorbed before adding more liquid.
 The pasta will take about 35 minutes total.

 **Helpful tips and common mistakes

-First things first, heat the chicken broth or the liquid of your choosing.
+First things first heat the chicken broth or the liquid of your choosing.
 Adding hot broth to the pasta keeps a constant temperature, shortening the cooking process.
 When you're ready to cook, use a wide pot to allow the pasta to cook evenly.
 After adding the aromatics (onion and garlic), add the penne and cook in the oil until it is toasted.
 Toasting the pasta before cooking brings out a nutty flavor and adds another element to the dish.

 Start cooking the pasta by adding the broth in 1 cup increments.
 Halfway through, you'll notice the penne starting to soften.